 In week 3, we will dive into carbohydrate metabolism including areas such as glycolysis and gluconeogenesis.
 You will learn all about carb cycling and carb loading strategies.
 An analysis of the factors that affect carbohydrate utilisation during exercise will complete the advanced examination of this important macronutrient.

 In this advanced lesson, you will get a complete understanding in areas including protein metabolism, quality, turnover, and, the effect that different types of exercise and diets have on these topics.
 We will complete the week with an analysis of nitrogen balance and its effect on muscle growth.

-Module IV - Athletic Performance Semester
+Module IV - Athletic Performance Module

 You will learn what is different about an endurance athlete.
 We will cover the macronutrient needs for an endurance athlete and look at adequate calories to fuel activity and sufficient fluids to sustain body temperature.
 We will discuss specific energy systems for this athlete, and look at the best strategies for competition.